kdaigh/learn-lambda/README.md

 * *Establish basic project functionality.* Write code that illustrates some basic functionality of Lambda with Go.
 (In this case, that means generating a random number between 0 and "max".)
 * *Add Makefile functionality.* Use Makefile to make the project easier to use and interact with.
-* *Add CloudFormation functionality.* AWS CloudFormation is used to provision infrastructure resources in a safe, repeatable way.
-Familiarity with CloudFormation will help with future projects.

 ## Usage